themarcelor/blog/_posts/2014-06-07-objected-oriented-programming-with-javascript.md

 layout: post
 author: Marcelo Costa
 ---
-Inheritance, Polymorphism and Encapsulation
+# Inheritance, Polymorphism and Encapsulation

 Hello fellow readers, it’s been a while since last time I blogged so here’s a quick post to review some basic OOP concepts, three of them to be more precise: Inheritance, Polymorphism and Encapsulation.

-First you need to know what a class  is, it is that piece of code that you can use to instantiate objects, here’s an example in Java:
+First you need to know what a class is: It is that piece of code that you can use to instantiate objects, here’s an example in Java:

 ```js
 public class Beer {